 2. Choose wisely

 The destination is probably the most important decision that you have to make.
 However try to avoid popular destinations when everyone wants to go at the same time!
 Why travel to Greece in August when the warm temperatures last for months?
 If you haven’t any particular destination in mind the best you can do is to hop on www.skyscanner.net again and type Everywhere / Flexible in the destination box!
 In that way you will see all the available options for your desirable dates of travel starting from the cheapest fares!
 Amazing, right?
 Start exploring all the destinations (don’t undervalue anything!) and your next trip may be in an unexpected country or a city that you didn’t know that exists!
 Using that method, I have travelled to Marrakech, Luxemburg, Pula (Croatia), Basel (Switzerland), Gdansk (Poland) and many other cities and I didn’t regret it!
-At the end of the day, who can say no to some £20 return flights?
+At the end of the day, who can say no to a £20 return flights?

 3. Book in advance